Harry Klagsbrun

-Harry Klagsbrun (born 1953/1954) is a Swedish billionaire and investor.
+Harry Klagsbrun (born 1954) is a Swedish billionaire and investor.

 Biography

 Klagsbrun graduated with a B.A. in journalism from Stockholm University, an M.B.A. from New York University and a Master of Economics from the Stockholm School of Economics.
 After school in 1982, he moved to New York City to work in corporate finance for Smith Barney.
-In 1989, he took a position as 989 to 1995 the Head of Corporate Finance at Svenska Handelsbanke.
+In 1989, he took a position as the Head of Corporate Finance at Svenska Handelsbanken.
 In 1995, he served as CEO of the Alfred Berg Group.
-In 2001, he accepted a position as senior executive and head of the asset management at the SEB Group.
+In 2001, he accepted a position as a senior executive and head of the asset management at the SEB Group.
 In 2006, he joined private equity firm EQT AB as a partner in 2006.

 Personal life

 Klagsbrun is married and lives in Stockholm, Sweden.

 Net worth

 Forbes lists his net worth as of April 2022 at $1.1 billion USD.